iiilight/CS4320PlanTripProject/README.md

  - Jiacong Ma
  - Xiaowei Liu

- Constraints: 6 people from Nanjing, Jiang Su are going to touring the Great Wall, the Forbidden City and other Tourist attractions in Beijing.
+*6 people from Nanjing, Jiang Su are going to touring the Great Wall, the Forbidden City and other Tourist attractions in Beijing.
 This trip is from July 1 through July 7.
-The budget for this trip is ￥15000.
+The budget for this trip is ￥15000.*